 I emailed my tax preparer for advice, saying I’d be back in a few months to file both years’ taxes anyway, and asked if I could ignore the letter.
 He said that if I didn’t file by their deadline, CRA could seize my bank accounts until I filed, since they were expecting that I owed them money and they wanted it.

 Ironically when I did file (using the method below), I ended up getting thousands of dollars back.
 I figured that would be the end of CRA’s demanding letters so I was late in filing the following year’s tax return, only to get another demanding letter – and another tax refund of thousands when I filed.
-Now I just file my taxes from abroad anyway, but I’m sure if I delayed I would discover that they still haven’t learned.
+Now, even if I’m abroad, I just file my taxes anyway.

 Step 1: Find an Accountant/Tax Preparer in Your Home Country

-This is best accomplished before you embark on your life and career as a digital nomad, but just in case you didn’t do this, not to worry.
-With digital nomads and expats forming an ever-growing demographic all their own, more and more tax preparers and accountants are becoming experts in tax planning for digital nomads and expats.
+This is best accomplished before you embark on your life and career as a digital nomad, but just in case you didn’t do this, there is no need to worry.
+With digital nomads and ex-pats forming an ever-growing demographic on their own, more and more tax preparers and accountants are becoming experts in tax planning for digital nomads and ex-pats.

 Further down in this guide, you’ll find a few suggestions depending on your country of residency, but if you want to find one yourself, simply search for something like accountant+ digital nomad + [your country of residence].
 This will likely result in a list of tax firms, accountants, resource articles, and forum results where you can find recommendations.

-I have a tax preparer that I’ve worked with for many years, so we have a good system going.
-I simply email him my spreadsheet (from wherever I am in the world at that moment), and he goes to town with it.
-To reach this level of understanding, we had an initial consultation where he told me how best to organize my information to enable him to do the most effective job on my taxes.
+I have a tax preparer who I’ve worked with for many years, so we have a good system going.
+I simply email them my spreadsheet (from wherever I am in the world at that moment), and they go to town with it.
+To reach this level of understanding, we had an initial consultation where they told me how best to organize my information to enable them to do the most effective job on my taxes.
 I highly recommend you do the same.
 In the consultation, you may also need to sign paperwork in advance to give them the ability to communicate with your country’s revenue agency on your behalf (for example, to access income slips or in the event of an audit).